MutualAidNYC/services-lists/README.md

 # Mutual Aid NYC Services Lists

-A [Next.js](https://nextjs.org) website for displaying and creating NYC health, human and social services lists in the [Open Referral](https://openreferral.org) data format managed.
+A [Next.js](https://nextjs.org) website for displaying and creating NYC health, human and social services lists in the [Open Referral](https://openreferral.org) data format.
 Data is stored in [Airtable](https://airtable.com) and managed by the Mutual Aid NYC research team.

 ## Technical Overview